Don't wait around for other people to be happy for you. Any happiness you get you've got to make yourself. – Alice Walker

 - Relief from pain or discomfort during sex and exercise

-- Freedom to wear tight clothing without the worry of chafing or unsightly bulges
+- Freedom to wear tight clothing without the worry of unsightly bulges or even chafing

 - Enhanced sexual experience (no interference from excess, hanging labia skin)

 General Concerns & Labiaplasty FAQs